cheng-01037/cheng-01037.github.io/_pages/vacancies.md

 We are seeking highly self-motivated students to pursue a PhD in medical image/multimodal data computing at the Department of Engineering Science, University of Oxford.

+*Please note that as the deadline to application gets closer, due to the amount of emails, I may not have the capacity to reply to everyone / to reply immediately.
+Sorry about the inconvenience.*

 Candidates are expected to have a strong background in a relevant STEM discipline, and have experience, including a proven publication track-record, in one or more of the following areas: computer vision, machine learning and/or medical imaging.

 You should also have: